pt9999/fixlang_minilib/doc/lib/net/request.md

 ## module Request

+HTTP request and response.
+- Parses HTTP request headers and query strings, POST data (currently only `application/x-www-form-urlencoded` is supported)
+- Writes response back to client

 ### type Header

 A type that represents a header.
 The header is a tuple of field name and field value.